ChrisChinchilla/Chip-Shop/_cards/personalities/bill_gates.md

 profitscore: 4
 profitlength: null
 longevityscore: 4
-rdscore: 1
+rdscore: null
 specialscore: null
 legal: null
 approved: 'Y'
-concepts: 'choice_test, allplayers, moneycost_perturn, pay_rd, rd_resourcegain_perturn'
+concepts: 'choice_test, allplayers, minimum_rd, rd_resourcegain_perturn'
 ---

 Bill is a computer programmer with a good eye for business.
 Sometimes reckless and unscrupulous, he has a knack for getting what he wants.